How to build a professional development plan: Examples and instructions

 • Expertise that they need to have attained by that point

-• Other milestones that are important (for example, reaching a certain income level or being able to mentor high-potentials)
+• Other important milestones (for example, reaching a certain income level or being able to mentor high potentials)

 Long-term goals require systematic work over time to reach them.
 Those actions become short-term goals.
 In other words, they are things that contribute to achieving the long-range goal, such as: